In the beginning, there were no postcards. Only letters.

 Quite often in the Directory, I refer to the divided-back era.
 The following chronology charts the change to allow a message to share the address side in the manner that still exist today.
 Between 1902 and 1907 various countries permitted divided backs.
 The words in quotations are taken from actual cards.

 Divided Back Chronology

-UK permits private cards; George Stewart in Edinburgh published the first pictorial cards
+UK permitted private cards; George Stewart in Edinburgh published the first pictorial cards.

 US Congress passed the Private Mailing Card Act, allowing private publishers and printers to produce postcards.

 Postcards were a worldwide phenomenon.
 Switzerland led the way with 22 Millions annually in circulation – the highest proportion per person.
 Next were Belgium (12 million), the Netherlands (12 million), Germany (88 million), Austria-Hungary (31 million), Italy (27 million), UK (14 million), Turkey (2 million), Spain 4 million and finally France, which only had 0.2 cards per the head which was, nevertheless 8 million a year2.

 UK Post Office Regulations were changed to allow divided backs from January 1902.
 Other countries followed suit and in 1907 the Universal Postal Union allowed divided backs in all member countries.
 The “divided back” card, with space for a message on the address side, came into use.
 The back is divided into two sections, the left section being used for the message and the right for the address3.

 “THIS SPACE MAY BE USED FOR COMMUNICATION IN THE BRITISH ISLES ONLY (Post Office Regulations)”